 '''

 apiVersion: postgresql.k8s.enterprisedb.io/v1

 kind: Cluster

 metadata:

 name: clusterexample

 spec:

 instances: 3

-'''

-'''

-imageName:

-quay.io/enterprisedb/postgresql:13

 postgresql:

 parameters:

 "pgaudit.log": "all, -

 misc"

 "pgaudit.log_catalog": "off"

 "pgaudit.log_parameter": "on"

 "pgaudit.log_relation": "on"

+storage:

+size:

+1Gi

+'''

-The audit CSV logs entries returned by PGAudit are then parsed and routed to stdout in JSON format, similarly to all the remaining logs:
+The audit CSV log entries generated by PGAudit are parsed and routed to standard output in JSON format, similar to all other logs:

 - .logger is set to pgaudit.

 - .msg is set to record.

-- .record contains the whole parsed record as a JSON object.
-This is similar to logging_collector logs, except for .record.audit, which contains the PGAudit CSV message formatted as a JSON object.
+- .record contains the entire parsed record as a JSON object.
+This structure resembles that of logs, with the exception of .record.audit, which contains the PGAudit CSV message formatted as a JSON object.